Garccosta/SmartBrainApp/README.md

 Done!
 All the tables will be created.
 ```

-You must add your own PAT key in the controllers/image.js file on api/core project to connect to Clarifai API.
+You must add your own CLARIFAI_PAT key in the .env file on api/core project to connect to Clarifai API.

 ### You can grab Clarifai´s PAT key here: